✨ Health insurance, now in PayFit - learn more

 Workers should be paid for annual leave when they either:

-Rolled-up holiday pay used to be outlawed, but has once again become a legal method to calculate annual leave.
-Learn more about rolled-up holiday pay and how it’s calculated.
+Rolled-up holiday pay used to be outlawed, but is now a fully legal method to calculate annual leave for irregular hours and part-year workers for the 2025/26 tax year.

 As an employer, you can decide to offer more than the statutory leave, and, in this case, more leave can be carried over.
 This should be stated on all your employment contracts and accompanying employee handbooks.